The current stage of documentation of Far East petroglyphs

 In order to document the locations of the petroglyphs Sikachi-Alyan and Kiya, a total of 80 UAV missions were carried out, 21,015 aerial photographs were taken.
 A total of more than 110 hectares were covered by aerial photography.

 Oblique ground-based photography was used to map rocks with petroglyphs at Sheremetyevo 2 and 3, where the use of drones was not possible due to border zone restrictions.
-In such cases, the photography was carried out with a camera fixed to a telescopic rod in a range of 1-5 m and controlled by radio.
+In such cases, the photography was carried out with a camera fixed to a telescopic rod in a range of 1-5 m and remotely controlled by radio.
 The experience of this survey has shown that it is well suited to producing sufficiently detailed models and that it allows better handling of recessed petroglyphs, However, it is very labor-intensive to collect data of comparable detail for a rock cliff up to 100 m long and up to 10 m high, it takes at least 2 working days compared to 1 hour of the drone survey.

 The use of laser scanning of the Amur region petroglyphs has been limited.
 This method produces a model with an accuracy comparable to the results of photogrammetric calculations, but in practice, this model is less detailed, has more dead spaces, and has the worst photo texture.
 It is much more labor-intensive to collect baseline data compared to UAV and ground photography.
 However, laser scanning provides fairly good data on rock cliffs overgrown by shrubs.
 It is for that reason laser scanning was applied only in the mapping of the Kiya location (7 scans, 148.5 million laser reflection points) and, for experimental purposes, in two small areas of the Sikachi-Alyan 1 location (16 scans, 34.9 million laser reflection points).